omercankoc/swift-handbook/Collections/Sets.md

 ```
 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
-- Changes the positions of the elements randomly:
+- Changes the positions of the elements randomly
 ``` swift
 numbers.shuffled()
 ```
 ```
 [8, 5, 0, 3, 6, 2, 9, 7, 4, 1]
 ```
-- Obtaining the elements in the set that satisfy the condition:
+- Obtaining the elements in the set that satisfy the condition
 ``` swift
 numbers.filter({$0>5})
 ```